r12f/Confidence/README.md

 The error message is only needed when things go wrong.
 It means most of the time, we don't need it, so it is better to only generate it when we actually need it.

 ## Contribute
 Contributions are very welcome.
-Just like many other project:
+Just like many other projects:
-- Create the issue and discuss.
+- Create an issue and discuss.
 - Fork the project and change the code.
 - Make the pull request and iterate.
-- Merge!
+- Merge into master branch!

+## Releases workflow
+We are developing in master branch and release from release branches.

+All checkins will go to master branch first.
+Every checkin will trigger an CI build and produce an alpha nuget package.
+The package will be published to the [develop feed](https://r12f.visualstudio.com/Confidence/_packaging?_a=feed&feed=Confidence-Develop) automatically after the build is done.

+Once we get certain changes ready, we will manually trigger the pipeline to publish the alpha package to nuget.org.

+Once we think the package is a good candidate for release, we will create a release branch based on that build and increase the version in master branch.
+Then build and release the stable package.
+The release branch will all look like releases/\<package version\>, e.g. releases\1.0.

 ## License
-Code licensed under the [MIT License](https://github.com/r12f/Confidence/blob/master/LICENSE.txt).
+Code licensed under the [MIT License](https://github.com/r12f/Confidence/blob/master/LICENSE).